IndenOS/IndenOS/README.md

 Please note that **IndenOS is still in the early stages of development**.
 Many features have not yet been implemented, and there are still many areas for improvement.
 This project is a work in progress, so expect missing functionality and incomplete components.

-## Features
-- Simple kernel built with basic functionality.
-- Text mode output for the early stages of development.
-- Minimalistic design for users interested in low-level system programming.

 ## Getting Started

 ### Prerequisites